sejori/peko/README.md

 <h2 id="response-caching">Response caching</h2>

 In stateless computing, memory should only be used for source code and disposable cache data.
 Response caching ensures that we only store data that can be regenerated or refetched.
-Peko provides a `ResponseCache` utility for this with configurable item lifetime.
-The `cacher` middleware wraps it and provides drop in handler memoization and response caching for your routes.
+The configurable `cacher` middleware provides drop in handler memoization and response caching for your routes.

 ```js
 router.addRoute("/get-time", Peko.cacher({ itemLifetime: 5000 }), () => new Response(Date.now()));
 ```

-The cacher stores response items in memory by default, but it can be extended to use any key value storage by supplying the `store` options parameter!
+The cacher stores response items in memory by default, but it can be extended to use any key value storage by supplying the `store` options parameter.

 ```js
 import { Router, CacheItem, cacher } from "https://deno.land/x/peko/mod.ts"